Peat It, Peat It!

 7) Most commonly the recorded PPM values are measured before the distillation, not in the final spirit.
 During ageing the phenol levels drop 30-70 per cent from the original measurements.

-8) The World’s most Peated Whisky are produced by Bruichladdich.
+8) The World’s most Peated Whisky is produced by Bruichladdich.

 9) Scotland grows more Peat than it is dug out.